iCub3 Avatar System: Enabling Remote Fully-Immersive Embodiment of Humanoid Robots: Material and Methods

 At the joint level, the iCub3 robot uses a series of encoders.
-The motors controlled by the 2FOC board need of incremental optical encoder mounted on the motor axis.
-These allow to estimate the motor magnetic flux.
-At the same time, the EMS boards exploit an off-axis absolute magnetic encoder mounted on each joint, after the gearbox, to estimate each joint position and velocity.
+First, an optical encoder mounted on the motor axis {estimates} the motor magnetic flux.
+Second, the EMS boards exploit an off-axis absolute magnetic encoder mounted on each joint, after the gearbox, to estimate each joint position and velocity.

-In the robot hands, the MC4Plus boards communicate with a series of MAIS boards.
-These are 32-channel miniature ADC boards used to acquire the measurements from the skin and from the hall sensors installed in the robot fingers, used to estimate the position of each phalanx.

-\subsection{Comparison with the classical iCub platform}
+\subsubsection{Comparison with the classical iCub platform}

-With respect to a classical iCub platform \cite{Nataleeaaq1026}, the iCub3 humanoid robot is bigger, being 25\unit{\cm} taller, and weighing 19\unit{\kg} more.
-Figure \ref{fig:icub_comparisons} shows the different dimensions of the two platforms.
+With respect to a classical iCub platform \cite{Nataleeaaq1026}, the iCub3 humanoid robot is {\SI{21}{\cm} taller}, and {weighs} \SI{19}{\kg} more.
+Fig. \ref{fig:icub_upper_comparison}B shows the different dimensions of the two platforms.
 The increased weight requires more powerful motors on the legs.
-As a result, the increased dimension of the actuators required a different approach for the knee and ankle pitch joint.
-In particular, instead of having the motor and the actuator on the same axis, they are displaced and connected by belts.
 Moreover, the torso and shoulder joints are serial direct mechanisms, while classical iCub robots have coupled tendon-driven mechanisms.
 This allows higher range of motion and greater mechanical robustness.

-In addition, iCub3 has a higher capacity battery, 10050mAh versus 9300mAh, and this is part of the torso assembly instead of being included in a rigidly attached backpack.

-The head of iCub3 is identical to a classical iCub, although the neck is longer for better proportions.
-Similarly, also the hands are in common between the two versions.
-The only difference is given by the location of the electronics board that control the finger.
-In the iCub 2.7, they are located in the upper arm, while on iCub3 they are housed in the forearms.

-From the electronics point of view, both platforms share the same 2FOC/EMS/MC4Plus architecture, although iCub3 has higher resolution encoders.
-On the sensors side, the iCub3 platform has also an additional Intel Realsense D435i depth camera, while the eye cameras have better resolution compared to the classical iCub.
+In addition, iCub3 has a higher capacity battery, \SI{10050}{\milli\ampere\hour} versus \SI{9300}{\milli\ampere\hour}, and this is part of the torso assembly instead of being included in a rigidly attached backpack. {The mechanics of the iCub head and hands have been retained from the classical iCub.} From the electronics point of view, both platforms share the same 2FOC/EMS/MC4Plus architecture, although iCub3 has higher resolution joint encoders, using 18 bits compared to the 12 of the classical iCub architecture.
+The PC mounted inside the iCub3 head is more powerful and can also leverage the GPU capabilities of the Jetson Xavier board. {The }iCub3 platform has an additional Intel Realsense D435i depth camera placed in the front part of the torso, while the eye cameras have better resolution.
+In addition, the F/T-58 sensors are only used in the iCub3 robot.